 The peer comparison data provided by you, also indicates that National Fittings Ltd is better placed than many of its peers.

-The investors would agree that a company which generates good amount of free cash flow (FCF) post meeting entire capex requirement from its operating cash flow (CFO) would not need any debt or equity dilution.
-The same is true for National Fittings Ltd; it is almost a debt free company with no history of equity raising over last 10 years.
+The investors would agree that a company which generates a good amount of free cash flow (FCF) post-meeting entire capex requirement from its operating cash flow (CFO) would not need any debt or equity dilution.
+The same is true for National Fittings Ltd; it is almost a debt-free company with no history of equity raising over the last 10 years.
 All the debt of National Fittings Ltd is short term working capital debt.